Arjunson/Arjunson/README.md

 </p>

-<h2 align="center">A passionate Data Analyst enthusiast from India.</h2>
+<h2 align="center">A passionate Web Developer from India.</h2>

 ### About me 🤓
 Hey!!!
 Hello everyone, I am Arjun Sonani.
 Currently I have done my Undergraduation in Electronics and Telecommunication Engineering.
-I really love to find answers which I can discover from data.
+I really love to find answers which I can discover from data and like to build websites.

-I am keen enthusiast of Deep Analysis.
+I am keen to learn new and latest technologies.
 I also love other stuffs like playing bansuri(Indian Bamboo Flute), Finance, etc.

-- 🔭 I’m currently working on Power BI Projects
+- 🔭 I’m currently working on React Projects

-- 🌱 I’m soon going to learn **Web Scraping**
+- 🌱 I’m soon going to learn Web3

 - 👯 I love learning things.